What's got everyone talking in the nutrition world? Meat.

 It's well-established that food processing and food additives can create health hazards, processed meats are no exception.

 They've been on Holistic Nutritionists' "fun foods - occasionally" list for a long time.
-That means we wouldn't recommend that people eat deli meats, pepperoni, or hot dogs on a daily or weekly basis.
-If they are on a special or strict program, we'd take them off of those foods completely for the term of the program.
-But generally, a healthy person with a strong digestive system can handle these foods - occasionally - and in small amounts, and be able to detox them safely!
+That means we wouldn't recommend that people eat deli meats, pepperoni, or hot dogs on a daily or even weekly basis.
+If they are on a special or strict program for candida, allergies or compromised digestion, we'd take them off of those foods completely for the term of the program.
+But generally, a healthy person with a strong digestive system can handle these foods - occasionally in small amounts with no worry.
+(Balance.
+One of my core VALUES as a Holistic Nutritionist.)
+[6 Powerful Nutrition Foundations]

 Since the World Health Organization made their announcement about processed meats being cancer causing, its been quite the talk the last while.